h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-java-runtime/scoring-pipeline-deployment-in-java-runtime.md

 val dataFrame = spark.read.option("header", "true").csv(homePath + "/dai-mojo-java/mojo-pipeline/example.csv")
 ```

-Finally, we will run batch scoring on the Spark DataFrame using mojo transform with it will get the scored data for cool efficiency:
+Finally, we will run batch scoring on the Spark DataFrame using mojo transform; with it, we will get the scored data for cool efficiency:

 ```java
 // Run the predictions.
 The predictions contain all the original columns plus the predictions.